ton-community/ton-docs/docs/contribute/hacktoberfest/as-maintainer.md

 Prepare your project for contributions by following these best practices:

 1. Add the “hacktoberfest” topic to your repository to **OPT-IN TO HACKTOBERFEST** and indicate you’re looking for contributions.
 2. Apply the “hacktoberfest” label to issues you want contributors to help with in your GitHub or GitLab project.
 3. Please, read and use [essential tips for new open-source maintainers](https://society.ton.org/essential-tips-for-new-open-source-maintainers) by TON Society.
 4. Be ready to review pull/merge requests, accepting those that are valid by merging them, leaving an overall approving review, or by adding the “hacktoberfest-accepted” label.
 5. Reject any spammy requests you receive by labeling them as “spam”, and any other invalid contributions by closing them or labeling them as “invalid.”

+Here is an example of ready repository: [ton-community/ton-compiler](https://github.com/ton-community/ton-compiler)

 After that feel free to add your repository to list.